carlan/docker-training/docs/docker_concepts.md

 ![Container based virtualization](https://raw.githubusercontent.com/carlan/docker-training/master/docs/images/contenarization.png)

-With docker you can abandon vitual machines and replace them with containers due to their lower overhead and potentially beter performance.
+With docker you can abandon vitual machines and replace them with containers due to their lower overhead and potentially better performance.

 Docker is technology agnostic, you can use docker with almost  any language or framework.
 Here, on this presentation I'm going to use for example Python and Java, but I can easily run Ruby, Go, Scala, Smalltalk, Groovy.